Unpaired Image Translation to Mitigate Domain Shift in Liquid Argon Time Projection Chamber Detector Responses: Introduction

-\iflinenoed \linelabel{line:motivation_to_using_ui2i_for_domain_adaptation} \fi Typically, the domain shift problem is solved using various domain adaptation (DA) algorithms~\cite{csurka2017domain,fang2022source,wang2018deep,wilson2020survey}.
+Typically, the domain shift problem is solved using various domain adaptation (DA) algorithms~\cite{csurka2017domain,fang2022source,wang2018deep,wilson2020survey}.
 DA techniques are created to enable DL algorithms to perform effectively on novel domains distinct from those where they are trained.
 However, \tpc data analysis workflows make it difficult to apply traditional DA techniques.
-The primary obstacle is that state-of-the-art DA methods~\cite{guan2023iterative,hoyer2023mic,french2017self} are tightly coupled to the downstream task affected by the domain shift problem. \tpc data analysis chains can employ dozens of different reconstruction algorithms possibly affected by the domain shift.
+The primary obstacle is that state-of-the-art DA methods~\cite{guan2023iterative,hoyer2023mic,french2017self} are tightly coupled to a specific downstream task affected by the domain shift problem. \tpc data analysis chains can employ dozens of different reconstruction algorithms possibly affected by the domain shift.
 This requires developing and testing dozens more DA methods, i.e., one for each downstream algorithm.
 Moreover, new \tpc data analysis algorithms are constantly being developed, which requires designing even more new DA methods.
 Thus, it is not feasible to directly apply the traditional DA approaches to \tpc data analysis.

 Here, we consider the viability of using \uiif (UI2I) translation methods to address the domain shift problem on \tpc data.
-UI2I translation methods are developed for finding translations between different domains of images in a fully unsupervised way~\cite{liu2017unsupervised,zhu2017unpaired,torbunov2022uvcgan,aclgan,ugatit}. \iflinenoed \linelabel{line:cat2dog_translation} \fi For instance, the top row of \autoref{fig:intro_could_images} illustrates the operation of a UI2I translation algorithm for the cat-to-dog translation.
-In the training phase, a UI2I translation algorithm ``sees'' random images from the two domains: random cats and random dogs.
-Then, the UI2I translation algorithm is not given what the correct translation of a cat should look like.
+UI2I translation methods are developed for finding translations between different domains of images in a fully unsupervised way~\cite{liu2017unsupervised,zhu2017unpaired,torbunov2022uvcgan,aclgan,ugatit}.
+For instance, the top row of \autoref{fig:intro_could_images} illustrates the operation of a UI2I translation algorithm for the cat-to-dog translation.
+In the training phase, a UI2I translation algorithm receives random images from the two domains: cats and dogs.
+Notably, the UI2I translation algorithm is not given what exactly the correct translation of a particular cat should look like.
 Thus, the algorithm is called ``unpaired.''
 Instead, the algorithm attempts to find some common ``content'' between the two domains and learns to perform a cat-to-dog translation while preserving the ``content.''
-Once the algorithm is trained, it can transform an arbitrary image of a cat into an image of a dog when the original cat and generated dog are related on some fundamental level (share the same ``content'').
+Once the algorithm is trained, it can transform an arbitrary image of a cat into an image of a dog where the original cat and generated dog are related on some fundamental level (share the same ``content'').